Graylog2/documentation/pages/dashboards.rst

 Why dashboards matter
 =====================

-Using dashboards allows you to build pre-defined views on your data to always have everything important just one click away.
+Using dashboards allows you to build pre-defined searches on your data to always have everything important just one click away.

 Sometimes it takes domain knowledge to be able to figure out the search queries to get the correct results for your specific applications.
-People with the required domain knowledge can define the search query once and then display the results on a dashboard to share them with co-workers, managers, or even sales and marketing departments.
+People with the required domain knowledge can define the search queries once to share them with co-workers, managers, or even sales and marketing departments.

+In comparision with saved searches, dashboards have a range of additional features included.
+The main difference is the possibility to define different search criteria like the query or the time range for every widget.
+Dashboards also support creating multiple tabs for different use cases, displaying the result in a full screen mode and as described sharing with other people.

 This guide will take you through the process of creating dashboards and storing information on them.
 At the end you will have a dashboard with automatically updating information that you can share with anybody or just a subset of people based on permissions.

 .. image:: /images/dashboard/dashboard_example.png
+   :align: center

 How to use dashboards
 =====================